andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Configuration files:
     - .ebextensions/<mysettings>.config
     - YAML or JSON formatted documents with a .config file extension that you place in a folder named .ebextensions and deploy in your application source bundle.
+  - Environment manifest:
+    - env.yaml
+    - Placed at the root of the application source bundle, defines:
+      - Environment name
+      - Solution stack
+      - Environment links (dependencies between environments)
+    - Commands:
+      - eb deploy = the standard command for uploading new versions and triggering a deployment.
+      - aws elasticbeanstalk CLI commands  = are mostly for environment/config management, not direct deployments.
   - Scenario: You need to deploy a new version using Beanstalk while making sure that performance and availability are not affected (plus cost-effective).
     - Correct: Deploy using 'Rolling with additional batch' deployment policy
   - Environment categories: